beetlestance/android-extensions/navigation/README.md

 Most of the application needs to show a splash screen before navigating to their main screen.
 For this to work we have to create a fragment which will hold all the bottom navigation fragments.
 This fragment will on same level as of splash screen.

 ## How to use?
 The library is best suited when you have single activity architecture.
-The primary activty must be using `singleTask` launch mode.
+The primary activity must be using `singleTask` launch mode.

 ```
-android:launchMode="singleTop"
+android:launchMode="singleTask"
 ```

 There are extension functions available to be used in activity and fragment.